Monday, 31 October 2011

 Finally, it's back home, totally exhausted, to lie on my bed for a while.
 Then I take a delicious bath with the CD playing.
 Then perhaps a snifter.
 Or I might have one before the bath, in the bird-haunted evening garden.

 Then out again for a meal at an overpriced restaurant, where I keep the price strictly under twenty Euros and get angry if they charge more.
-Then, energy returning, perhaps a phone call to England from the phone-box, and I might visit a bar to go on with the novel I'm reading.
-Then it's back to my house for a final drink and perhaps a record and then the longed-for tumble into bed.
+Then, energy returning, perhaps a phone call to England from the phone-box by the ocean, and I might visit a bar to go on with the novel I'm reading.
+Then it's back to my house for a final drink and perhaps a record and the longed-for tumble into bed.

 Despite these supine ecstasies, I'm planning my third grand tour of Europe, commencing shortly.
 As I walked out one midsummer morning....